Hokkien architecture: Têng-á-kha

 Têng-á-kha (Pe̍h-ōe-jī: Têng-á-kha; Traditional Chinese: 亭仔跤) is a style of architecture found in much of Southern China and is considered the Hokkien counterpart to the Cantonese tong lau.
 It is a style that incorporates elements from Western European architecture, arising slowly in late 18th century due to the Hokkien contact with Western European culture in Southeast Asia.
 A typical têng-á-kha has a ground floor used for running some sort of business (such as a grocery store) and upper floors that are used for residential purposes.
 Amoy's têng-á-khas are said to be marked by having pink and white as main colorings, use of streets full of têng-á-khas such as markets, and the distribution of têng-á-khas in net-like structures.
 The city of Chinchew has also been noted for having a well-preserved set of têng-á-khas.

 Zhongshan Road, Amoy, is filled with têng-á-khas.

 The Hayasi Department Store in Tainan, Taiwan, is also considered a good example of têng-á-kha.

-Calle Rosario(Modern Quintin Paredes St.), Binondo, Manila, Philippines, 1915.